matkv/matkv.dev/content/projects.md

 - [matkv.dev](https://github.com/matkv/matkv.dev) - Repository for my personal website built using Hugo.
 - [utils](https://github.com/matkv/utils) - A CLI tool to make some common personal tasks easier.
 Practice project for learning Go.
+- [start](https://github.com/matkv/start) - A bookmarks / startpage using SvelteKit and Tailwind CSS.
 - [dotfiles](https://github.com/matkv/dotfiles) - My dotfiles repository.

+## On hold

 - [playlist-quickadd](https://github.com/matkv/playlist-quickadd) - Tool to help me manage my Spotify playlists.
+(Currently I'm not sure if I'm going to continue with this project because the Spotify API doesn't seem to be suitable for what I want to do with this app)

 ## Finished / abandoned projects